Lie algebroid structures on double vector bundles and representation theory of Lie algebroids: Doubles for Lie algebroids and vector bundles

 are $\LA$--vector bundles, where the Lie algebroid structure on $T^*A = T^*A^* \to A^*$ arises from the Poisson structure on $A^*$, and that on $TA \to TM$ is the \emph{tangent prolongation} of the Lie algebroid structure on $A \to M$.
 We remark that the latter is in fact a double Lie algebroid and thus may be viewed as $\LA$--vector bundle in two different ways.
 To avoid confusion, we will always present $\LA$--vector bundles so that the relevant Lie algebroid structures are on the horizontal sides.

 In \S\ref{sec:genconns}, we will see that $\LA$--vector bundles may be viewed as higher representation of Lie algebroids.
-From this point of view, the $\LA$--vector bundles \eqref{ex:tstara} and \eqref{ex:ta} will respectively play the roles of the coadjoint and the adjoint representation of $A$. \end{enumerate} \end{ex}
+From this point of view, the $\LA$--vector bundles in \eqref{ex:ta} will play the roles of the coadjoint and the adjoint representation of $A$. \end{enumerate} \end{ex}